-Treorchy Chinese takeaway: Teen killed was a 'gentle and quiet' soul
+Treorchy Chinese takeaway: Killed girl gentle and quiet soul, trial told

 She said Chun Xu gambled a lot and his mother paid some of his debts.

-Before the events of the 4th and 5th of March, she said they hadn't had cross words, but she had chased him for her money and he kept putting her off.
+Before the events of 4 and 5 March, she said they hadn't had cross words, but she had chased him for her money and he kept putting her off.

 On 4th March Meifang Xu said Chun Xu got in contact to say he was coming over to bring some money, but he didn't want anyone to know.